dlneal/dlneal/README.md

  🌱 I’m currently learning **Cybersecurity Ops**

-💬 Ask me about **Annyrhing you would like to know about me or my skill set in Cybersecurity**
+💬 Ask me about **Annyrhing you would like to know about me or my skill set in Cybersecurity here [https://github.com/dlneal]**

 ⚡ Fun fact **My grandad use to call me "Meatball" when I was a kid!**